navaneethM1/Generic-BST/README.md

 Client.cpp: client file

-# Note
-print function and printUtil function were copied from gfg!!

-# Ref
-1. 1_acc.cpp: sir’s code which shows how to implement Iterator class
-2. 1_set.cpp: sir’s code which shows how to give a custom compare type
-3. Bst.c: 3rd semester’s bst code - has logic for insert, remove, search, height, etc

 # Requirements for T type
 1. Default Constructor : new TreeNode<T>(T())
 2. Optionally provide binary predicate for < comparision : cmp(x, curr->data)